SensesProject/land-use/src/assets/text/en.md

 +++ intro 1

-# The nexus of Land, Water, Food, Emissions and CDR
+# The role of land for food production and climate protection

-Today, a large share of the global ice-free land is used by humans in some way or another.
-Man-made infrastructure, such as cities and roads, is considered as the most intensive use of land, followed by agriculture and forestry.
-Notably, infrastructure accounts only for about 1-2% of the global ice-free land.
-In contrast, about 70% of the global ice-free land is presently used for agriculture and forestry, which provide food and timber for more than 7 Billion People.
-However, currently prevailing practices in agriculture and forestry have negative impacts on climate change, biodiversity, desertification and land degradation.
+Today, a large share of the global ice-free land is used by humans for agriculture and forestry, which provide food and timber for more than 7 Billion People.
+However, currently prevailing practices in agriculture, forestry and other land use (AFOLU) have negative impacts on climate change, biodiversity, desertification and land degradation.

 +++ intro 2

-We start this module by explaining the causes and consequences of increasing pressure on land during the last decades, largely based on historic time series from [FAOSTAT](http://www.fao.org/faostat/en/).
-Subsequently, we take a look into the future of land use and its consequences, based on IAM scenarios from the [IPCC 1.5°C database](https://data.ene.iiasa.ac.at/iamc-1.5c-explorer/).
-In these forward looking scenarios, land-related GHG emission reduction and land-based Carbon Dioxide Removal (CDR) play a central role.
-However, depending on the underlying socio-economic assumptions, there can be trade-offs between large-scale land-based mitigation and food security.
-We close this module with an outlook on a more sustainable mitigation pathway towards 1.5°C that minimzes such trade-offs through early action, lifestyle and regulation policies.
+We start this module by explaining the causes and consequences of increasing pressure on land during the last decades.
+Subsequently, we take a look into the future of land use and its consequences, based on scenarios from the [IPCC SRCCL](https://www.ipcc.ch/srccl/).
+In these forward looking scenarios, greenhouse gas (GHG) emission reduction by AFOLU and land-based Carbon Dioxide Removal (CDR) play a central role to mitigate climate change.
+Therefore, land management in these scenarios is an important component of the overall emissions reduction.
+But land is a finite resource.
+This scarcity can result in trade-offs between land-based mitigation at large-scale and food security.
+We close this module with an outlook on a more sustainable mitigation pathway towards 1.5°C that minimzes such trade-offs through early action, lifestyle changes and regulatory policies.

 +++ pressure 0

 ## Land Is Under Pressure

 Since the 1960s the world population more than doubled (factor 2.5), while the per-capita income tripled in the same period.
-Both factors, population and income, substantically increased the demand for agricultural commodites in the last decades.
+Both factors, population and income, substantially increased the demand for agricultural products in the last decades.
 While higher population increases the demand directly, higher incomes shift the dietary patterns away from crops and vegetables towards animal-based products, which are more resource-intensive.
 Today, about 60-80% of all agricultural land is used for livestock production, either for livestock grazing on pasture or for growing feed on cropland.
-The increase of crop and livestock production in the last decades is also reflected in rising N2O emissions (e.g. from synthetic fertilizer application) and CH4 emissions (e.g. from enteric fermentation).

 +++ pressure 1